ITenthusiasm/isaiahs-legacy/react-cra/README.md

 **One quick note on test file structures for _components_**: Life is easy if your React components and their styles are in a single file, like they are in this project.
 But... what if you want to use CSS for your components?
 Well...hopefully you'd use a simple solution (perhaps [emotion](https://emotion.sh/docs/introduction)) that enables you to declare CSS styles easily within the same file.
 But what if you can't or don't want to?
 Then your folder structure under `components` may look something like this:

 ```
-INSERT FOLDER STRUCTURE PICTURE HERE
+src/
+  components/
+    Icon/
+      Icon.tsx
+      Icon.css
+      index.ts
+    Card/
+      Card.tsx
+      Card.css
+      index.ts
+    ...
+  ...
 ```

-This would make the "one `__tests__` folder per directory" approach rather in convenient.
+This would make the "one `__tests__` folder per directory" approach rather in convenient for your components.
 In this situation, I would recommend moving the `__tests__` directory one folder up.
 So your directory would look like this:

 ```
-INSERT FOLDER STRUCTURE PICTURE HERE
+src/
+  components/
+    __tests__/
+      Icon.test.tsx
+      Card.test.tsx
+    Icon/
+      Icon.tsx
+      Icon.css
+      index.ts
+    Card/
+      Card.tsx
+      Card.css
+      index.ts
+    ...
+  ...
 ```

 This still enables you to easily access your tests while maintaining the folder component structure that you need.
 If you're using Vue, you won't need to worry about that dilemma.